TimurIskahov/TensorExercise/README.md

 ```c++
 Tensor<float> t3 = t1(3, 4);
 ```
 The Tensor contains a shared pointer inside the class.
-If subarray modifies, original will be modified too
+If a subarray modifies, an original array will be modified too.